oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/mysql-discovery-utility/README.md

 # MySQL Database Discovery Utility

 MySQL Database Discovery & Analysis Utility is a discovery utility to fetch the database information and the host details.
-In order to capture complete details of source MySQL instance , the discovery script will help us fetch the necessary information.
+In order to capture complete details of the source MySQL instance, the discovery script will help us fetch the necessary information.
 It is a shell script with HTML tags embedded to help connect to source instances and fetch the details.
-This script runs in any flavour of Linux version and any MySQL versions 5.6 and above.
+This script runs in any flavor of Linux version and any MySQL version 5.6 and above.

 ## When to use this asset?